alloc/cloudflare-bundler/README.md

   by this plugin) in your script to easily serve the bundled content with the proper response headers (`ETag`, `Content-Type`, `Content-Length`).

-  When an array is passed, both the `outDir` (from vite.config.js) and the worker-specific `root` directory are searched for matching paths.
+  When an array is passed, the globs are relative to the `root` option (or the working directory if `root` is undefined).

 - `minify?: object | boolean`
   Customize how the script is minified, or pass `false` to disable minification.